Monitor mixing is overlooked.

 The most rewarding thing about doing monitor mixing is how you are so involved with the performance.
 Since you are responsible for making the band sound great onstage you are helping them feeling comfortable and therefore giving a better performance.
 Helping the band hear themselves better so they play better is hugely rewarding.

-When you’re dealing with 5 members wanting 5 individual mixes from 10 tracks you have a challenge in front of you.
-Compare that to the FOH engineer that just needs to worry about making that main mix sound great and you could say that the monitor mixing engineer’s job is much harder.
+When you’re dealing with 5 members wanting 5 individual mixes from 10 tracks you have a challenge in nfl jackets for men front of you.
+Compare that to the FOH engineer that just needs to worry about making that main mix sound nfl jackets for kids great and you could say that the monitor mixing engineer’s job is much harder.
 It’s certainly a challenge to mix 5 mixes at a time, and if you are dealing with multiple bands every night it becomes even more complex.
 So it’s definitely more challenging to keep track of things on the monitor side of mixing.

 You make the band happy